 - Decorate if desired immediately after placing in pan.

-- Cool before removing from pan.
+- Cool before removing from the pan.
 You may need to set the pan in hot water to loosen the fudge.

 - For fudge wreath instructions, see the text of the post.

 - Store in a cooler room temperature environment for up to 2 weeks.
 Refrigeration can dry out the fudge.
+Will freeze well for up to 3 months.

 To adjust the recipe size: